 Process as Power

-If processes and procedures make up the manual governing the inner workings of a company, whoever writes that manual determines how the work is done.
-This is especially the case in industrial sectors where processes are essential to the development, manufacturing and installation of complex products and systems.
-Because Germans are strongly product oriented, they instinctively strive to have the say about internal processes.
+If processes make up the manual governing the inner workings of a company, whoever writes that manual determines how the work is done.
+This is especially the case in complex industrial sectors where processes are essential to success.
+Germans instinctively strive to have the say about processes.